 If the third party objects to the release of their information, they must show evidence consistent with the GIPA Act as to why to restrict the release of information.
-The evidence provided by the third party will be taken into account; however, in any event the decision to release information rests with Council.
+The evidence provided by the third party will be considered; however, in any event the decision to release information rests with Council.